 In the same way the Tabernacle is presented (falsely) as a primitive version of the wood and stone Temple(s), so the emergence of the assemblies of believers after the resurrection of Jesus are regarded (falsely) as the primitive church; primitive when compared to the sophisticated organizations that comprise modern Christianity, of course.

 This high-minded relegation of the handiwork of God to primitive stature in favor of the allegedly advanced handiwork of men is known as blasphemy.
+You have been warned!

 Firstly, God did not supersede His Tent of Meeting with the Temple of Solomon, or the subsequent Temple of Herod.
 He certainly did not supersede His Tent of Meeting with myriad cathedrals, temples and synagogues.
 God replaced His Tent of Meeting with the Promise of the Father, the Spirit of Holiness.